pyodide/pyodide/docs/development/abi.md

 By default, C++ libraries are built with exceptions disabled, and `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
 To enable exceptions and `setjmp`/`longjmp`, `-fwasm-exceptions` must be passed at compile time and link time.
-If building using `pyodide build`, this can be arranged with `CFLAGS=-fwasm-exceptions LDFLAGS=-fwasm-exceptions pyodide build ...`.

 There is full support for `RPATH`.
 The dynamic loader will only load dependencies that are properly specified on the `RPATH`, just being in